tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-4/README.md

 - Move code that can be shared between `tcp_echo_server.cc` and `tcp_echo_client.cc` to separate `.h` and `.cc` files
+  - After commiting once i learnt that only template functions or inline functions should be defined entirely in the header and rest it should only contain the declarations, so made the required changes.
 - How would you compile from the command line?
 - How would you compile using make?
 - How would you compile using VS Code?